Brazilian ship Pedro I

-Pedro I was a ship of the line of the Imperial Brazilian Navy.
-It was a third-rate, three-masted, two-decked 74-gunned sailing ship.
-The ship was built by builder Antônio da Silva in the Bahia Navy Arsenal in Salvador for the Portuguese navy in Colonial Brazil in 1763.
-First named Santo António e São José, it took part in several naval actions in the decades after its construction such as the bombardment of Algiers in 1784.
+Pedro I was a 74-gun ship of the line of the Imperial Brazilian Navy.
+She was a third-rate, three-masted, two-decked ship.
+The ship was built by Antônio da Silva in the Bahia Navy Arsenal as a 70-gun ship of the line for the Portuguese Navy in 1763.
+First named Santo António e São José, she took part in several naval actions in the decades after its construction such as the bombardment of Algiers in 1784.

-It was part of the fleet that transferred the Portuguese royal family and its court to Brazil during the French invasion of Portugal.
-Later, during the Brazilian War of Independence, it was seized by the Brazilians and incorporated into the newly formed Imperial Brazilian Navy to fight the Portuguese forces stationed in Brazil, being the navy's first flagship, whose commander was admiral Thomas Cochrane, the first admiral of Brazil, and taking part in the battle of 4 May off Salvador.
+Renamed Martim de Freitas in 1806, she was part of the fleet involved in the transfer of the Portuguese court to Brazil during the Franco-Spanish invasion of Portugal.
+After the Brazilian War of Independence broke out, she was seized by the Brazilians and incorporated into the newly formed Brazilian navy to fight against the Portuguese as its first flagship.
+Under Thomas Cochrane, Brazil's first admiral, she took part in the battle of 4 May off Salvador.

-During the Cisplatine War the ship was tasked with transporting emperor Pedro I to southern Brazil; however, due to the death of Maria Leopoldina of Austria, the emperor's wife, it returned to Rio de Janeiro and did not take part in any further naval actions.
-Pedro I served its final years as a prison ship, being scrapped in 1833 after about 70 years in service.
+During the Cisplatine War, she was tasked with transporting Pedro I of Brazil to southern Brazil; however, due to the death of Maria Leopoldina of Austria, the emperor's wife, the ship returned to Rio de Janeiro and did not take part in any further naval actions.
+Pedro I served her final years as a prison ship, being scrapped in 1833 after about 70 years of service.

-Characteristics
+Design

 The ship's keel measured 60m, 14m of beam, 12m of depth and 6.37m of draft.
-It was rigged as galera, that is, it hoisted three robust masts.
-When first built, It had three spacious battery packs, with 70 hatches armed with carronades and culverins of heavy and medium caliber.
+It was rigged as galera (ship-rigged), that is, it hoisted three robust masts.
+When first built, it had three spacious battery packs, with 70 hatches armed with carronades and culverins of heavy and medium caliber.
 Its first battery deck consisted of twenty six 24-pounder guns; the second battery deck consisted of twenty six 12-pounder guns; the aftercastle was armed with two 12-pounder, eight 9-pounder and four 1-pounder guns.
 It also had an additional four 1-pounder guns.
 Its crew, made up of sailors and troops, must have numbered between 600 and 700 men.
-It had a dog as its figurehead, for which its sailors often referred to the ship as "Cão" (dog).
+As a symbol of fidelity, it had a dog as its figurehead, for which its sailors often referred to the ship as "Cão" (dog).